mehulagg/gitlab/doc/ci/triggers/README.md

 - Identifiable jobs.
 Since the variable is exposed in the UI you can know why the rebuild was triggered if you pass a variable that explains the purpose.
 - Conditional job processing.
-You can have conditional jobs that run whenever a certain variable is present.
+You can have conditional jobs that run when a certain variable is present.

 Consider the following `.gitlab-ci.yml` where we set three